-Its roots are in the Punjab and, at the time of the partition of India and Pakistan, most Ahmadis moved to Pakistan.
+Its roots are in the Punjab and, after Indian partition in 1947, most Ahmadis moved to Pakistan.
 Ahmadiyya is now established in more than 210 countries worldwide, and since 1984, its global headquarters are in the United Kingdom.
-The community opened its Mubarak Mosque in May 2019 in Tilford, Surrey.
+The community opened its central Mubarak Mosque in May 2019 in Tilford, Surrey.

-In 1914, the movement split and the smaller Lahore Ahmadiyya Movement for the Propagation of Islam was formed, which believes Ghulam Ahmad was a reformer, but not a prophet.
+In 1914, the movement split and the smaller Lahore Ahmadiyya Movement for the Propagation of Islam was formed.
+It believes Ghulam Ahmad was a reformer, but not a prophet.

-Probably the most important thing for journalists to note about Ahmadiyya is how contested the community is.
+Perhaps the most well-known aspect of Ahmadiyya is how contested the community is.
 Members of the community say they are Muslims and characterise their tradition as a reformist movement within Islam.
 Most Muslims say the Ahmadi are not Muslims, and they may oppose or oppress Ahmadis as heretics or apostates.

 Language is tricky for those writing about the community, because calling them “Ahmadi Muslims” or referring to their opponents as “other Muslims” implies that the Ahmadi are, in fact, Muslims, but this is precisely the theological point that most Muslims dispute.